 The use of tobacco products of any kind, including electronic-cigarettes (e-cigs) is prohibited on all university properties, including academic, research and clinical buildings, parking lots, and green spaces.
 At GRU this includes satellite facilities such as our West Augusta practice site.
 The tobacco-free policy applies to employees, students, patients, visitors, and vendors.

 Tobacco-Free is Everybody's Business - It's a Shared ResponsibilityHave you passed someone smoking on campus but are unsure about what to say to them?
 Watch the video for ideas on how to approach the person.
 Get your ID badge-sized card with tobacco-free campus talking points from the Badge Offices on the Summerville and Health Sciences campuses.

 Multiple Events in 2015

 Tools, tips, and resources designed to help smokers quit will be available at the Augusta Richmond County main library as part of the Great American Smokeout.

-At the stations over 100 speople pledged to quit or pledged to tell others about the GRU Cancer Center's cessation services.
-They gathered information about health consequences of tobacco use, and the GRU Cancer Center's Tobacco Cessation Services and the lung screening program.
+At the Commit to Quit stations pledge to quit smoking traditional or e-cigarettes or pledge to tell others about the importance of quitting smoking and about the GRU Cancer Center's cessation services.
+Information about health consequences of tobacco use, the GRU Cancer Center's Tobacco Cessation Services, and the lung screening program will be available.